bellcd/interview-questions/topics/js-fundamentals.md

            let array = [0, 1, 2, 3, 4, 5];
            delete array[2];
            console.log(array) // Chrome would display this array as [0, 1, empty, 3, 4, 5]
+           console.log(array.length) // 5
-           console.log(array[2]) // undefined, because it's trying to access a property of an object (arrays are objects!) that doesn't exist
+           console.log(array[2]) // undefined, because it's trying to access a property of an object (in JavaScript, arrays are objects!) that doesn't exist
            ```
         2. Using `splice` to remove that element removes the property, but it [also reindexes the array, so the array length will change](https://stackoverflow.com/questions/500606/deleting-array-elements-in-javascript-delete-vs-splice). (ie, the example above would be `[0, 1, 3, 4, 5]`, so the elements 3, 4, & 5 are at *different indices* than they were when using `delete`).
 7. How does the internet work?